John J. Kennedy (political scientist)

-John J. Kennedy is an American political scientist and author.
+John J. Kennedy (born in 1961) is an American political scientist and author.
 He teaches at West Chester University of Pennsylvania.
-He is an acknowledged expert on elections.
+He is a specialist on elections.

+Early life and education

-Kennedy is originally from Catasauqua, Pennsylvania.
-Kennedy received his Bachelor's degree in Public Administration at Kutztown University in 1984 and his Master in Public Administration from the same institution in 1988.
+Kennedy is originally from North Catasauqua, Pennsylvania.
+He attended Catasauqua High School.
+Kennedy received his Bachelor's degree in Public Administration at Kutztown University of Pennsylvania in 1984 and his Master in Public Administration from the same institution in 1988.
 After spending some time at the University of Houston, he earned his Ph.D from Temple University in 1996.
 Kennedy's dissertation was entitled "The State of the Pennsylvania Legislature in the 1990s."